Can I get prescriptions through LIVI?

 How much will my prescription cost me?

-For patients who use the LIVI NHS service:
+For patients eligible for the LIVI NHS service:

-In England the NHS prescription charge is set at £8.80 per item.
-Some patients are entitled to free prescriptions, you can find out if you are entitled for free prescriptions here.
-Delivery is free (if requested).
+In England, the NHS prescription charge is set at £9.00 per item.
+Some patients are entitled to free prescriptions,.
+You can find out if you are entitled to free prescriptions here.

-The cost of a private prescription varies depending on the medication prescribed.
-You will therefore be charged the cost of the medication and not the set NHS prescription charge.
-Delivery is free (if requested).
+The cost of a pay-as-you-go prescription varies depending on the medication prescribed.
+You will therefore be charged the cost of the medication and a private dispensing fee – not the set NHS prescription charge.
+NHS prescription charge exemptions do not apply.

 How do I get my prescription?